JOS-RE/JOS-RE/README.md

 ### <p align="center"> <u>Congratulations, you found me on GitHub !
 Know more about me . </u></p>

- - 👋 I am Currently working on improving my
+ - 👋 I am Currently working on improving my :<br>
   👩‍💻 Python   |  C++   |  Java  |   HTML  |   CSS   |   Javascript
  - 🌐 I have a keen interest on developing Web applications
  - 💭 I am intrested in projects that involve problem solving